by David Hesselgrave with some editing by Howard Culbertson

 Dr. Mayers, addressing the Association of Evangelical Professors of Missions, spoke of his experience with the translation process of dynamic equivalence:

 I stumbled over this principle early in the process of translation I was doing for a Maya-related people of Central America.
 As I was translating in the book of Luke, I came to chapter 13 where Herod is referred to as a "fox."
 In Pocomchi the word for fox is bahlam, but when I began using the word, I got some strange reactions.
-Inquiring further, I discovered that to the Pocomchi a fox to the Pocomchi is not something sly and crafty -- that is what the wildcat is.
+Inquiring further, I discovered that to the Pocomchi a fox is not something sly and crafty -- that is what the wildcat is.
 Rather, the fox talks in a falsetto voice.
 Once I had restated Luke 13 utilizing the word for wildcat, the Pocomchi's reaction to the entire chapter revealed to me that they had grasped the truth intended in the passage.
 Had I continued with the word "fox" they would have learned a falsehood.

 The job of the Bible translator is to bring God's Word to people in their own language.
 A good grasp of anthropological principles, vast linguistic skills, and enormous Bible knowledge does not insure a good translation.
 The Holy Spirit is the author of the Bible.
 The translator must turn to Him for wisdom.
 The translator is an instrument through which the Holy Spirit may work.
 However, the translator should also be a prepared instrument, working in harmony with God's creation which includes different languages and cultures.